vangav/vos_backend/README/02_intermediate_example_vos_geo_server.md

 # [geo server](https://github.com/vangav/vos_geo_server)

+> 15-20 min: this tutorial explains how to generate a next level service (compared to calculate sum); including database, using utilities and data

 geo server is a service that takes a latitude/longitude request and returns the hash code and reverse geo code (continent, country, major city, city); it also keeps track of queried continents/countries to provide lists of sorted top queried continents and countries

 ### init